Official bilingualism in Canada: Elsewhere in Canada

-Although no Canadian province has officially adopted English as its sole official language, English is the de facto language of government services and internal government operations in Canada's seven remaining provinces.
+In the English-majority provinces that did not officially adopt English as an official language, English is the de facto language of government services and internal government operations.
 Service levels in French vary greatly from one province to another (and sometimes within different parts of the same province).

 For example, under the terms of Ontario's 1986 French Language Services Act, Francophones in 25 designated areas across the province—but not in other parts of the province—are guaranteed access to provincial government services in French.
-Similarly, since 2005, the City of Ottawa has been officially required under Ontario law, to set a municipal policy on English and French.
+Similarly, since 2005, the City of Ottawa has been officially required under Ontario law to set a municipal policy on English and French.

 In Alberta, the Alberta School Act protects the right of French-speaking people to receive school instruction in the French language in the province.

 Language rights in the legal system

 There is considerable variation across Canada concerning the right to use English and French in legislatures and courts (federal, provincial and territorial).
 Rights under federal law are consistent throughout Canada, but different provinces and territories have different approaches to language rights.
 Three provinces (Manitoba, New Brunswick and Quebec) have constitutional guarantees for bilingualism and language rights.
 Three other provinces (Alberta, Ontario and Saskatchewan) have statutory provisions relating to bilingualism in the legal system, as do each of the three territories (Northwest Territories, Nunavut and Yukon).
 Four provinces (British Columbia, Newfoundland and Labrador, Nova Scotia and Prince Edward Island) are unilingual English.

 Language rights in the legal system are summarized in the following table: